Coco Seney

 How it traps you between its teeth.

-So apples became ideas, then profound statements
+So apples became ideas, then beliefs

-about belief grounded in a story I learned to write faster
+skinned in a story I wrote faster

 than I could speak.
-Concepts, they called it.

 But what about the apples?
-I go back to the kitchen,

-my mother telling me to be careful carving thin slices
+to be careful carving thin slices with a dull butter knife,

-with a dull butter knife, dinner simmering before dad’s home.
+dinner simmering before dad’s home.
+It all happened,

-It all happened, so I can tell you about the waxy skin,
+so I can tell you about the waxy skin,

 the red darkened like a shadow, a picture